ultravioletrs/cube-docs/docs/developer-guide.md

 ## Open Web UI Integration

 Open Web UI is integrated into Cube AI to allow interaction with the LLM models.
+For more detailed information on installation, setup, and configuration, you can refer to the [Open Web UI documentation](https://docs.openwebui.com/).

-Once the services are up and running, access the Open Web UI through your browser at:
+Once Cube AI services are up and running, you can access the Open Web UI through your browser at:

 ```bash
 http://<your-server-ip-address>:3000